RTXI/axon-axopatch200/README.md

 1. Input Channel - input channel to scale (#)
 2. Output Channel - output channel to scale (#)
 3. Headstage Gain - gain set by the headstage
-4. Command Sensitivity - sensitivity setting from amplifier (mV/V)
-5. Output Gain - output gain from amplifier
+4. Output Gain - output gain from amplifier
-6. Amplifier Mode - mode setting on the amplifier (vclamp, iclamp, or i=0)
+5. Amplifier Mode - mode setting on the amplifier (vclamp, iclamp, or i=0)

 ####States
 None